YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 *-resync=<JNL_SEQNO>*

-Use this qualifier to roll back to the transaction identified by JNL_SEQNO (in decimal) only when the database/ journal files need to be rolled back to a specific point.
+Use this qualifier to roll back to the transaction identified by JNL_SEQNO (in decimal) only when the database/journal files need to be rolled back to a specific point.
 If you specify a JNL_SEQNO that is greater than the last consistent state, the database/journal files will be rolled back to the last consistent state.
 Under normal operating conditions, you would not need this qualifier.

 *-losttrans=<extract file>*